- The BioMax® System

 - Wood chips

-The primary function of the BioMax® system is to convert the photosynthetic energy stored in biomass materials (organic materials) and some plastics into a clean synthetic fuel gas (~17% hydrogen, 20% carbon monoxide, 8% carbon dioxide, 2% methane and the balance nitrogen) that can be converted by engines, generators and downstream chemical processors into electricity, heat, cooling, and/or liquid fuels.
+The primary function of the BioMax® system is to convert the photosynthetic energy stored in biomass materials (organic materials) into a clean synthetic fuel gas (~17% hydrogen, 20% carbon monoxide, 8% carbon dioxide, 2% methane and the balance nitrogen) that can be converted by engines, generators and downstream chemical processors into electricity, heat and/or cooling.

 The photosynthetic energy stored in the biomass feedstock is converted to other forms of energy by means of a thermochemical reaction in a proprietary computer-controlled downdraft gasifier.
 The gasifier is the heart of the BioMax® System.

-The gasification process is fully automated via a proprietary control algorithm and a highly sophisticated control system that has been developed and refined through thousands of hours of operations at 33 sites in the field.
+The gasification process is fully automated via a proprietary control algorithm and a highly sophisticated control system that has been developed and refined through thousands of hours of operations in the field.

 The BioMax® system uses a shell and tube heat exchanger to cool the gas stream in the BioMax® Gas Production Module.
 Waste heat from the gas cooling is used to dry feedstock.
 The BioMax® system does not use any form of liquid cooling or scrubbing of the gas, eliminating the need for any water.
-The char/ash particles are removed by self-cleaning, passive bag-type filters and automatically stored in standard plastic bags for easy disposal.
+The char/ash particles are removed by self-cleaning, passive bag-type filters and automatically stored in collection bags.
 Depending on the feedstock, the recovered char/ash can be used as a soil amendment.

 To date, the BioMax® has converted over 40 different feedstocks including: wood chips, wood pellets, nut shells (coconut, walnut, almond, nutmeg), orange skins, grape skins, Timothy hay, Army wet and dry packaging and feeding kitchen waste, cardboard, and plastic utensils among others.
 While this demonstrates the flexibility of the BioMax®, the front-end processing module and control program are always selected to meet the end-user’s feedstock requirements.

-The standard 20‘ ISO containers (modules) for a BioMax® system are typically:
+The standard 20‘ ISO containers (modules) for a BioMax® System typically include: